Summer schools

 First round applications: 1 April

-Second round applications: 1 June (after availability)
+Second round applications: 1 June (after availability, and only for students enrolled at the Faculty of Humanities/UCPH)

-The Faculty of Humanities is offering the following summer school courses in Summer 2024 as part of the UCPH International Summer Programme.
+The Faculty of Humanities is offering the following summer school courses in Summer 2025 as part of the UCPH International Summer Programme.

-• Ways of Living: Danish Architecture & Urban Design (Copenhagen’s Walking Classroom, Summer 2024)
+- Ways of Living: Danish Architecture & Urban Design (Copenhagen’s Walking Classroom, Summer 2025)

 Level: Bachelor